 Meet Arika

-Arika Rapson, MA, is a Clinical Herbalist and owner of Island Herbal Consultations based on Lopez Island, Washington.
-Her focus as an herbalist is on holistic support for chronic diseases that impact daily living, such as autoimmune disorders, migraines and chronic pain conditions.
+Arika Rapson, MA, is a holistic herbalist and owner of Island Herbal Consults based on Lopez Island, Washington.
+Her focus as an herbalist is on holistic support for chronic diseases that impact daily living, such as EDS, MCAS, autoimmune disorders, migraines and other chronic pain conditions.
 Additionally, she is certified as a Cognitive Coach and works with clients on areas like brain fog, executive function, nervous system regulation, stress management and neurodivergent support.
 She lives with her husband James on the edge of the woods on a registered ARK (Acts of Restorative Kindness) – a mix of native and medicinal plants that support a diverse local ecosystem that includes wildlife, pollinators and micro-organisms.

 Her Story